 Members of the NCC

-Christopher Pitts (Co-Chair (he/him): Originally from Detroit, Chris called Manhattan, Paris and San Francisco his homes before moving to Newton in 2000 with his wife and two children.
-After college Chris became a full-time saxophonist, performing with notable artists such as Dizzy Gillespie, Thad Jones, Regina Carter, Bob Hurst, Kenny Garrett, Aretha Franklin, Natalie Cole, Gladys Knight, and The Temptations.
-He added a second career as a video and multimedia producer working for GM, HP, McGraw-Hill, Merck, Cisco, GBH, Monitor and non-profits, and co-founded a multimedia company that pioneered eLearning.
-Chris has produced concerts and events for four decades and is passionate about bringing quality artistic performances to the public — in fact, this is the reason he joined the NCC.
+Christopher Pitts Co-Chair (he/him): Originally from Detroit, Chris called Manhattan, Paris and San Francisco his homes before moving to Newton in 2000 with his wife and two children.
+After college Chris became a full-time saxophonist, performing with notable artists such as Dizzy Gillespie, Thad Jones, Regina Carter, Aretha Franklin, Natalie Cole, Gladys Knight, and The Temptations.
+He added a second career as a video and multimedia producer working for GM, HP, McGraw-Hill, Merck, Cisco, GBH and non-profits, and co-founded a multimedia company that pioneered eLearning.
+Chris has produced concerts and events for four decades and is passionate about bringing quality artistic performances to the public.
 Chris currently produces the Linda Plaut Newton Festival of the Arts and the Newton Piano Summit.

 Sam Belisle is an interdisciplinary artist living and working in Boston, Massachusetts.
 The Ohio native traveled east to attend graduate school at The School of the Museum of Fine Arts at Tufts University (SMFA).
 Since completing his master’s degree in 2018, Belisle has been participating in Boston’s gallery circuit, as well as engaging the community through grassroots art events.
 He has shown work at Adelson Gallery, Beacon Gallery, founded the Central artist residency and worked as a manager on the Webster Court Project.
 Belisle also received the “Emerging Artist” award in 2018 by the Faye Chandler Foundation at Boston City Hall.
 In 2020, Belisle and fellow artist Cal Rice opened Nearby Gallery in Newton Centre, MA.
 Nearby Gallery is a contemporary art gallery and community art space that focuses its efforts on creating opportunities for emerging artists and providing Newton and surrounding communities an accessible space to engage with fine art.